 It was worth the wait!
-Anurag Basu's long-time-in-waiting Jagga Jasoos is a comic, musical drama the likes of which you haven't seen in a cinema theater for a long time.
+Anurag Basu's long-time-in-waiting Jagga Jasoos is a comic, musical drama the likes of which you haven't seen in a cinema theater in a long time.

 Simple-Complex Story Mixtape

 Jagga now infuses his lonely, boarding school loneliness into the art of detection.
-How he solves two cases is so creatively depicted, and the coming of investigative journalist Shruti (Katrina Kaif) is blended well into the story.
-Soon, circumstances lead Jagga to search for his lost father.
+How he solves two cases is convincing, creatively depicted.
+The coming of investigative journalist Shruti (Katrina Kaif) seems more to fill the mandatory heroine role.
+Soon, circumstances lead Jagga in search for his lost father.

 Genuine Moments, Jumbled Final Act